 Check out the Heritage Tasmania self-guided tour.
 Follow the map or for extra insight follow along on the accompanying podcast.

-Constitution Dock is the harbour side of the Hobart docks.
-Used by motor boats, yachts and the local fishing fleet who provide their catch for the city’s fish market and restaurants.
+Constitution Dock is the harbour side of the Hobart docks and is a popular place for motor boats and yachts.
+The local fishing fleet dock here also to unload their daily catch for the city’s fish market and restaurants.

 Constitution Dock is best known as the party venue for the annual Sydney to Hobart Yacht Race.
 This yacht race leaves Sydney the day after Christmas day and is followed enthusiastically by those sailors amongst us.